Rail and Tree: The Story of the Cochin Forest Steam Tramway

 Legacy of the Tramway

 The tramway continued to function in Cochin even after Independence.
 With the formation of the state of Kerala, the relevance of the system was questioned and debated between the tramway staff and the Forest Department.
-Based on the Conservator of Forests Report 1951, it was decided to discontinue the tramway, which was implemented in 1963.
+Based on the Conservator of Forests Report 1951, it was decided to discontinue the tramway in 1963.

-The construction of the tramway can be considered an engineering marvel for its infrastructural brilliance and how it manipulated the crevices of Kerala’s unique topography to promote trade and industrial interests of the colonial power.
+The construction of the tramway can be considered an engineering marvel for its infrastructural brilliance, and its creative utilisation of Kerala’s unique topography to promote trade and industrial interests of the colonial power.
 It is an example of the techno-ecological imperialism practised by the British to promote their commercial interests.
 However, this colonial innovation had a detrimental effect on Cochin’s natural resources, as it led to a huge loss of forest cover as a consequence.